 Start out in this is a cute little ghost town.
 It is fun for kids (and adults too).
 I think of it as a mini-Tombstone.
 It’s fun to walk around and explore an old cowboy haunt.
 There is a great guided walking tour where you learn the history of the mines surrounding the town.

-(Side note: I was completely unaware how much mining takes place in Arizona.
-It is one of their 5 “C’s” citrus (which I learned about from Jim Seley): climate, cotton, cattle and copper.
+(Side note: I was completely unaware of how much mining takes place in Arizona.
+It is one of their 5 “C’s” citrus (which I learned about from Jim Seley): climate, cotton, cattle, and copper.
 When we hit the end of the Apache Trail and drove back to Gold Canyon we drove through several active mining towns.)

 Back to Goldfield.
 There is also a train tour and several shops and a steakhouse.
 The best part is the cowboys who put on a little show a couple of times a day.

 It is a carefree start to your day on the Apache Trail.